slackapi/java-slack-sdk/docs/content/guides/interactive-components.md

 # Interactive Components

 [Interactive components](https://docs.slack.dev/block-kit/#making-things-interactive) are a subset of [Block Kit](https://docs.slack.dev/block-kit/) elements that add interactivity to various [surfaces](https://docs.slack.dev/surfaces/).
-Interactions on blocks may happen not only in messages but also on [Modals](/guides/modals), and [Home tabs](/guides/app-home).
+Interactions on blocks may happen in messages, [modals](/guides/modals), and [Home tabs](/guides/app-home).

-Reading [Composing Messages](/guides/composing-messages) is helpful to learn how to build [Block Kit](https://docs.slack.dev/surfaces/) messages with this SDK.
+See [Composing messages](/guides/composing-messages) to learn how to build [Block Kit](https://docs.slack.dev/surfaces/) messages with this SDK.

-### Slack App Configuration
+### Slack app configuration

-To enable Interactive Components, visit the [Slack App configuration page](http://api.slack.com/apps), choose the app you're working on, and go to **Features** > **Interactivity & Shortcuts** on the left pane.
+To enable interactive components, visit the [Slack app settings page](http://api.slack.com/apps), choose the app you're working on, and go to **Features** > **Interactivity & Shortcuts** on the left pane.
 There are three things to do on the page.

 * Turn on the feature
 * Set the **Request URL** to `https://{your app's public URL domain}/slack/events` (this step is not required for Socket Mode apps)
-* Click the **Save Changes** button at the bottom for sure
+* Click the **Save Changes** button at the bottom

-### What Your Bolt App Does
+### What your bolt app does

-All your app needs to do to handle Slack requests by user interactions are:
+To handle Slack requests by user interactions:

 1. [Verify requests](https://docs.slack.dev/authentication/verifying-requests-from-slack) from Slack
 1. Parse the request body and check if the `action_id` in a block is the one you'd like to handle
 1. Build a reply message or surface to interact with the user further
-1. Respond to the Slack API server with 200 OK as an acknowledgment
+1. Respond to the Slack API server with `200 OK` as an acknowledgment

 Your app has to respond to the request within 3 seconds by `ack()` method.
 Otherwise, the user will see the timeout error on Slack.
 For some of the requests including external selects, having valid parameters to the method may be required.

 ---
 ## Examples

-:::tip
+:::tip[Tip]

-If you're a beginner to using Bolt for Slack App development, consult [Getting Started with Bolt](/guides/getting-started-with-bolt) first.
+If you're a beginner to using Bolt for Slack app development, consult [Getting Started with Bolt](/guides/getting-started-with-bolt) first.

 :::

 Bolt does many of the commonly required tasks for you.
-The steps you need to handle would be:
+The steps you need to handle are:

 * Specify the `action_id` to handle (by either of the exact name or regular expression)
 * Build a reply message or surface to interact with the user further
 * Call `ack()` as an acknowledgment

-The request payloads have `response_url`, so that your app can reply to the action (even asynchronously after the acknowledgment).
+The request payloads have a `response_url`, so that your app can reply to the action (even asynchronously after the acknowledgment).
 The URL is usable up to 5 times within 30 minutes of the action invocation.
 If you post a message using `response_url`, call `ctx.ack()` without arguments and use `ctx.respond()` to post a message.

 Let's say, a message has a simple `"actions"`-typed block that has a button.